Giuseppe Toniolo: Education and marriage

 Giuseppe Toniolo was born in Treviso on 7 March 1845 as the first of four children to Antonio Toniolo and Isabella Alessandrini; he lived in the Sant'Andrea parish area.
 His maternal uncle was Alessandro.

-During his childhood the Toniolo's moved several times since his father (an engineer) took different jobs at various places in the Veneto region.
+During his childhood the Toniolos moved several times since his father (an engineer) took different jobs at various places in the Veneto region.
 Toniolo attended high school at Saint Catherine's school in Venice before entering the college in Padua.
 It was there that he studied jurisprudence and took courses that Fedele Lampertico and Angelo Messedaglia led before graduating on 21 June 1867.
 But his father's sudden death caused an interruption of his studies though he later resumed his education prior to his graduation.

 Toniolo married Maria Schiratti in the morning on 4 September 1878 (the couple met after Maria's brothers Gaetano and Renato facilitated the union); the couple had seven children together with three who died in their childhoods.
-Four of those seven children were: